 A student placed on academic suspension may not enroll at the University of Northern Colorado without approval of the Committee on Scholastic Standing.
-Such students may not seek such approval until after the lapse of one academic quarter.
+Such students may not seek such approval until after the lapse of one academic quarter, not including summer quarter.

 Readmission of Students Who Have Been Dismissed for Academic Reasons.
-A student who has been required to withdraw from the university for academic reasons and is petitioning for readmission must account definitely for the expenditure of the time in a profitable way since leaving the university and should give good reasons for believing that he or she will improve upon the previous record if readmitted.
-Such a student is not eligible to be considered for readmission until after the lapse of at least one quarter, notcounting the summer quarter.
+A student who has been required to withdraw from the university for academic reasons and its petitioning for readmission must account definitely for the expenditure of the time in a profitable way since leaving the university and should give good reasons for believing that he or she will improve upon the previous record if readmitted.
+Such a student is not eligible to be considered for readmission until after the lapse of at least one quarter, not counting the summer quarter.
 Petition for readmission must be made in writing to the Associate Dean of Students, the University of Northern Colorado.
 This is a letter of petition, not a formal application for readmission.
 A student who has attended another institution(s) since enrollment at the University of Northern Colorado must furnish an official transcript from each institution attended.

 Grading System.
 Alphabetical grades are used: "A" indicates superior work; "B" indicates work above average; "C" indicates average work; "D" indicates work below average, but passing; "F" indicates failure.
 Other marks used are "I" incomplete; "W" approved withdrawal; "TF" unapproved withdrawal.
-An "I" must be removed by the end of the succeeding quarter.
-If the Incomplete is not removed by the end of the succeeding quarter, it will remain as an Incomplete on the transcript.
-If the student wishes to receive credit for the course in which he has received an Incomplete after the lapse of one quarter, he must again enroll in that course.
+The work to remove an "I" is to be completed and the official grade change card received in the Records Office by the last day of the succeeding quarter of attendance, which must occur within one year of assignment of the grade.
+If the process has not been completed within the time limitation, the "I" remains on the record and is computed as an "F" in the student's grade average.
 "NR" indicates no record and means that the thesis or dissertation has not been completed.
 A grade of "S" or "U" indicates satisfactory or unsatisfactory work.